Chapter 1 - Starting programming with Python#

 You can close all plots in the figure window by clicking:

-• Numerous options are available to customize your plots, all lised at the official documentation of matplotlib.
+Numerous options are available to customize your plots, all lised in the official documentation of matplotlib.
 Some examples are given in Table 6.
-Try out the example in Table 6 to your own script.
+Try out the example in Table 6 in your own script.

-• There are many colours available, using either letters, full names or colour codes.
-Google matplotlib color or seaborn color to get an idea of what colours are available.
+There are many colours available, using either letters, full names or colour codes.
+Search for matplotlib color or seaborn color to get an idea of what colours are available.
 The figure below also indicates a wide range of colour options.
-If you are using several lines it may be nice to use a colour palette using seaborn palettes.
-An example of how to do this is as follow:
+If you are using several lines it may be nice to use a Seaborn color palettes.
+An example of how to do this is as follows:

 sns.set_palette("Spectral", 18)

 In this case Spectral is the name of the palette and 18 is the number of lines you will use in your plot.
-Google seaborn palettes to see what is available.
+Search for seaborn palettes to see what else is available.

 Note